BOND REPORT: Treasurys See Buying On Reports Corporate Tax Cut Delayed Until 2019

 What's driving Treasurys?

-Senate Republicans are expected to unveil a tax plan that will delay a cut in corporate rates to 2019 to shrink the estimated budget deficit.
-That sparked a so-called flight in quality, where investors rotated away from stocks into Treasurys and assets perceived as relatively safe.
+Senate Republicans unveiled a tax plan that would delay a cut in corporate rates to 2019 in a bid to shrink the estimated budget deficit.
+That sparked a so-called flight to quality, where investors rotate away from stocks into Treasurys and assets perceived as relatively safe.

 Continue Reading Below